This is my kind of snack!

 Please note: Lawry's did not contact me for this review, it's just something I enjoyed and wanted to share.
 Of course if they want to send a little love my way, they know where to find me:@)

 **Updated for the concerns about pressure cookers: They've come a long way since Aunt Gertie's Pea Soup ended up on the kitchen ceiling...
 Modern PC's have many safety features and the electronic ones are truly amazing!
 They don't blow up any more, if there should be a problem (which I've never encountered) they simply shut down.
-I have an 8 quart stove top version and a 4 quart electronic one that I honestly hope keep going strong!
-Chicken stock in 30 minutes, baked beans from dry in way less than an hour (with no oven heat in the summer-the electric ones don't heat up on the outside at all), and pea soup in 20 minutes...
+I have an 8 quart stove top version, 6 quart Instant Pot and a 4 quart electronic one that I honestly hope keep going strong!
+Chicken stock in 30 minutes, baked beans from dry in less than an hour (with no oven heat in the summer-the electric ones don't heat up on the outside at all), and pea soup in 20 minutes...
 I love my PC's folks and encourage you to give them a try!